contao/docs/docs/manual/installation/update-contao.en.md

 ### Updating via the command line {#update-via-the-command-line}

 {{% notice note %}}
- To update Contao via the command line you need to have composer [installed](../install-contao/#install-composer).
+ To update Contao via the command line you need to have Composer [installed](../install-contao/#install-composer).
  {{% /notice %}}

 {{% notice note %}}